-2. Long tanks.
-I live in my black and gray bodycon tank dresses from Forever 21 during pregnancy.
-They’re not maternity.
-They cover your butt in leggings and are a capsule maternity wardrobe staple for me because you can layer them so easily.
-Once you have a legit bump, they look super cute!
-You could find maternity ones if you prefer.
+I lived in my black and gray bodycon tank dresses during pregnancy.
+I used them as tank tops to cover my booty in leggings.
+They are a great option for a capsule maternity wardrobe because you can layer them so easily.
+Once you have a baby bump, they look super cute!
+You could find maternity tanks if you prefer, as pictured below.

-3. Tee-shirts.
-My preference is non-rouched for as long as possible, then rouched for the very end.
-Target’s new Isabel & Ingrid tee’s are super comfortable.
-I wore this non-rouched grey one for most of my second trimester.
-They have rouched (aka: shirred) too.
+My personal preference was non-ruched (non-shirred) for as long as possible, then ruched/ shirred towards the 3rd trimester.
+Target’s newer line of Isabel & Ingrid tee’s are super comfortable.
+I wore this non-shirred grey one for most of my second trimester.
+They have ruched (aka: shirred) too.

-In general, I find Target to have a decent quality for the price for maternity basics, plus some fun extras like all these fun tees!
+In general, I find Target to have a decent quality for the price for the maternity staples, plus some fun extras like all these fun tees!
 Target’s maternity clothes fit me well and it’s one of my first go-tos.

-4. 1-2 tight dresses.
-If your lifestyle is pretty casual, you probably only need one or two.
-You can dress it up or down with accessories & shoes.
-I own one like pictured, and a friend lent me a second just for fun.
+If your lifestyle is pretty casual, you probably only need one or two dresses.
+You can dress up or down with accessories & shoes.

 I generally felt like flowy dresses made me look HUGE after 20-25 weeks… you’ll notice the model is always holding her bump to make those floral maxi dresses look cute.
 Since I don’t walk around with my hand there, I never pulled that look off well.
 But maybe you can!?
 To each her own 😉

-6. Yoga pants.
-I wore my regular comfy pants up until 3rd trimester.
+I wore my regular Target brand yoga pants up until the third trimester.
 When they got too tight, I bought one pair of maternity yoga pants on sale at Motherhood & liked them fine.
 Not amazing, but they’ll get the job done for 12 weeks.
 I only really wear them around the house.
-I like my mom life sweats from Ezra +Eli too.
+I liked having a really loose-fitting pair of comfy pregnancy pants for the very end of pregnancy & postpartum too.

-Another budget friendly option is to buy a nursing bra during your second trimester because it will likely fit you at some point during your nursing career.
+Another budget-friendly option is to just buy a nursing bra during your second trimester because it will likely fit you at some point during your nursing career.
 The ladies tend to change sizes a lot those first few months postpartum.

-9. Nursing Tanks.
-I live in these for a long time post baby.
+I live in nursing tanks for a long time post baby.
 I usually had 2 sizes… a larger size for the first couple months postpartum, and a smaller size for the rest of nursing.
-I just wore the Target Gilligan O’Malley ones in neutral colors in grey, black, or white.
+I just wore the Target brand ones in neutral colors in grey, black, or white.

-Layering is a great way to add something trendy to your basic look.
-If you purchase maternity clothes that won’t go out of style (a few tanks, tees, and a good pair of jeans), then you can layer with whatever sweaters, jackets, button-downs, shoes, and accessories you want without spending a fortune on trendy maternity looks.
+Layering is a great way to add something fun to your basic look.
+If you purchase maternity items that won’t go out of style (a few tanks, tees, and a good pair of jeans), then you can mix and match with whatever sweaters, jackets, button-downs, shoes, and accessories you want without spending a fortune on trendy maternity looks or expensive maternity tops.

 I just wore maternity leggings + old tee shirts.
 But, some pelvic floor issues prevented me from exercising past 25 weeks.

-During the first trimester and for several months postpartum, neither maternity clothes nor regular clothes really fit.
+During the early stages of your pregnancy and for several months postpartum, neither maternity clothes nor regular clothes really fit.